Trump lashes out over special counsel appointment

 "This is the single greatest witch hunt of a politician in American history," he added.

+The tweets also raise questions about whether Trump, with his more defiant tone on the special counsel, will actually cooperate with the probe.

-Trump had been silent on Twitter about the Russia controversy in the wake of the bombshell reports that he asked former FBI Director James Comey to back off the investigation of former national security adviser Michael Flynn.
+Trump had been silent on Twitter about the most recent controversy in the wake of the bombshell reports that he asked former FBI Director James Comey to back off the investigation of former national security adviser Michael Flynn.

 The Justice Department appointed former FBI Director Robert Mueller as special counsel Wednesday to oversee the investigation, which has focused on contacts between Trump's campaign associates and Russian officials.
 The move aimed to quell the wave of criticism facing the Trump administration since the President fired Comey last week as the investigation intensified.